Excito/audiotools/docs/programming/source/audiotools.rst

    or ``None`` if no cuesheet is embedded.
    Raises :exc:`IOError` if some error occurs when reading the file.

+.. method:: AudioFile.clean(fixes_performed[, output_filename])

+   Cleans the audio file of known data and metadata problems.
+   ``fixes_performed`` is a list-like object which is appended with Unicode strings of the fixes performed.

+   ``output_filename`` is an optional string in which the fixed audio file is placed.
+   If omitted, no actual fixes are performed.
+   Note that this method never modifies the original file.

+   Raises :exc:`IOError` if some error occurs when writing the new file.
+   Raises :exc:`ValueError` if the file itself is invalid.

 .. classmethod:: AudioFile.has_binaries(system_binaries)

    Takes the :attr:`audiotools.BIN` object of system binaries.